Sgrygorczuk/WHEELS-Fall-2023-Semester/README.md

 - - - -

 ## Week 3: Project Completion ##
-The students will learn how to polish up our game by adding animations, lighting, audio, and particle effect systems, and using it to finsh the project.
+The students will learn how to create UI and using it to finsh the project.

 * [Lesson 5]()